Sacramental records, kept with care.

 3

-Staff can record sacraments, search existing records, generate certificates, and manage sacrament bookings if those features are enabled.
+Staff can record sacraments, search existing records, generate certificates, and track marriage preparation cases if those features are enabled.

 4